Alternatives to general relativity: General relativity

-General relativity is a tensor theory, the equations all contain tensors.
+General relativity is a tensor theory; the equations all contain tensors.
 Nordström's theories, on the other hand, are scalar theories because the gravitational field is a scalar.
-Other proposed alternatives include scalar–tensor theories that contain a scalar field in addition to the tensors of general relativity, and other variants containing vector fields as well have been developed recently.
+Other proposed alternatives include scalar–tensor theories that contain a scalar field in addition to the tensors of general relativity.
+Other variants containing vector fields have been developed recently as well.

 Classification of theories

 Theories of gravity can be classified, loosely, into several categories.
 Most of the theories described here have: